-Element of remuneration Purpose and link to strategy Operation Maximum and minimum potential value Performance metrics Change to 2018 Policy Base salary Provides market competitive fixed remuneration that reflects the responsibilities of the role undertaken, the experience of the individual and performance in the role over time. responsibilities, experience, performance, inflation and market rates.
-The Committee will also formal maximum level of base salary.
-Larger increases may be permitted to reflect a change in responsibilities or a significant increase in the scale or complexity of the role, or increases in line with the remuneration of the Group's wider workforce.
-The overall performance of the individual and Group is a key determinant for salary increases. (i) Salaries no longer benchmarked to companies listed on AIM or other European stock as Company delisted from AIM on 30 October 2020. (ii) The base salary may be paid in a combination of cash and equity
+Element of remuneration Purpose and link to strategy Operation Maximum and minimum potential value Performance metrics Change to 2018 Policy Base salary Provides market competitive fixed remuneration that reflects the responsibilities of the role undertaken, the experience of the individual and performance in the role over time.
+Reviewed annually taking into account individual responsibilities, experience, performance, inflation and market rates.
+The Committee will also consider the pay and employment conditions in the wider workforce when determining Executive Directors' salaries.
+Salary increases are normally effective from 1 January each year.
+Salaries are periodically benchmarked against a relevant peer group of life sciences companies, many of which are listed on Nasdaq, with a similar stage of clinical development, and similar market capitalization or net assets.
+Salaries are typically aligned with the 50th percentile of peer group comparator data but the Committee may vary from this general rule where it considers that special circumstances apply or where recruitment or retention of a particular role is required.
+Salaries may be paid in a combination of cash and equity.
+Remuneration Report.
+There is no formal maximum level of base salary.
+Larger increases may be permitted to reflect a change in responsibilities or a significant increase in the The overall performance of the individual and Group is a key determinant for salary increases. (i) Salaries no longer benchmarked to companies listed on AIM or other European stock as Company delisted from AIM on 30 October 2020. (ii) The base salary may be paid in a combination of cash and equity

 Benefits Provides market competitive, yet cost-effective employment benefits.
 For Executive Directors this includes private medical insurance and life insurance.
 Other employment benefits may be provided from time to time on similar terms as those of other employees.
 If an Executive Director is based outside the U.K. additional benefits and assistance with relocation may be provided which reflect local market norms or legislation.
 There is no formal maximum level of benefits as the value of insured benefits will vary from year to year based on the cost from third-party providers.
 None.
 Annual bonus To incentivize and award delivery of the Company's strategy and corporate objectives on an annual basis.
 Annual bonus performance targets are set at the start of the year by the Board and performance against objectives is assessed by the Remuneration Committee after the end of the relevant financial year.
 Bonuses will be paid in cash.
 The maximum annual bonus payable to an Executive Director is 150% of base salary.
-In exceptional circumstances, the Committee may determine that the maximum bonus opportunity will be 200% of base salary.
-There is no formal minimum annual bonus as the bonus payable depends on performance against objectives.
+In exceptional circumstances, the Committee may determine that the maximum bonus opportunity will be 200% of base salary There is no formal minimum annual bonus as the bonus payable depends on performance against objectives.
 Research and development, business development, financial and commercial targets are set at the start of the year by the Board.
 Details of the performance measures for the current year are provided in the Directors' Remuneration Report, subject to any non-disclosure on the basis of commercially-sensitive information.